kadie16/kadie16.github.io/projects/_posts/2016-03-31-raytracer.md

 > **Primitive:** <br>
 These are the building blocks of the scenes.
 Triangles are used most commonly, but all kinds of shapes can be used! <br>

 <p> Next, I used the Moller Trumbore algorithm to implement a method, Triangle::intersect(), that lets me know if a given Ray intersects that particular triangle.
 The Moller Trumbore algorithm gives a way to move the origin of the ray and change the base of it to get a vector: [t, u, v] where t represents the distance from the ray's original origin to the plane the triangle is on, and u and v are the Barycentric coordinates within the triangle that the ray intersects.
-(See part 5 of my <a href="/rasterizester"> rasterizester </a> project for more on Barycentric coordinates)
+(See part 5 of my <a href="/rasterizester"> rasterizester </a> project for more on Barycentric coordinates).

 <p> Since most of the scenes I will be rendering are made up of triangles, it is super important to be able to tell whether the Rays I trace are intersecting them.
 If I trace a ray from a light's position out in some direction and it intersects a triangle, T1, I can tell exactly which point on that triangle T1 is lit up by that particular ray... almost.
 What if there is another, larger triangle T2 in between the light and T1??
 Then the point I found on T1 wouldn't be lit up at all, since it would be obstructed by T2.</p>